weekens/solidity-mutual-fund/README.md

 - `proposalExpiryPeriod`: time in seconds after a *proposal* submission, when a *proposal* gets expired
 - `votingPeriod`: time in seconds after a *proposal* submission during which the *voting* is open
-- `gracePeriod`: time in seconds after the end of voting on a *proposal* during which the proposal execution is blocked; *members* who have voted negatively or restrained have the possibility of a full or partial *exit* during that time
+- `gracePeriod`: time in seconds after the end of voting on a *proposal* during which the proposal execution is blocked; *members* who have voted negatively or refrained have the possibility of a full or partial *exit* during that time
 - `founderName`: visual name of the *founder* of a fund